pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 * A renting price in Euro/day
 * Latitude and longitude

-The description of the house is purposely minimal, so that the whole project can easily fit in a chapter.
+The description of the house is purposely minimal so that the whole project can easily fit in a chapter.
 The concepts that I will show are however easily extendable to more complex cases.

 As pushed by the clean architecture model, we are interested in separating the different layers of the system.